-2021 Oram Award winner Lia Mice is a multidisciplinary artist whose works include experimental electronic music production, large-scale digital musical instrument design, live A/V performance, composition for film, interactive sculpture and academic writing.
+2021 Oram Award winner Lia Mice is a multidisciplinary artist whose works include experimental electronic music production, large-scale digital musical instrument design, interactive sculpture, live A/V performance, composition for film, and academic writing.
 In her practice, Mice uses new technologies to explore relationships between the musical instrument and embodied performance.

-Mice's latest album Sweat Like Caramel is out on Objects Ltd on the 20th of May, 2022.
+Mice's latest album Sweat Like Caramel came out on Objects Ltd on the 20th of May, 2022.
 Her unique productions are the result of years of studio experimentation with technology old and new including analog samplers, Pure Data, self-hacked instruments and 8-track tape.
 Mice's all-hardware live A/V sets incorporate large-scale self-designed instruments and voice sampling with dancers and audio-reactive visuals.
 Her high-energy DJ sets explore the weirder side of electro, tech-noir, acid and experimental-pop.
 Mice has guested on NTS and Rinse FM, and co-hosts with A'Bear a monthly Threads Radio show called EastBlenders.

 Mice has composed original soundtracks for short films A Quiet Room In Walthamstow and Every You/Every Me and her music has appeared in feature film (Viral Beauty) and TV (Hiding).